-Profits of foreign companies operating in Egypt through a PE branch should be deemed to have been distributed as dividends if the profits were not repatriated within 60 days following the PE's fiscal year end.
-In this case, the dividends for the foreign company is subject to 5%.
+Profits of foreign companies operating in Egypt through a permanent establishment ("PE") branch should be deemed to have been distributed as dividends if the profits were not repatriated within 60 days following the PE's fiscal year end.
+In this case, the dividends for the foreign company is subject to 10% WHT.
 Shareholders receiving dividends in the form of shares (stock dividends) should not be subject to dividend withholding tax.

-This does not apply to the upstream business.
+This tax does not apply to the upstream business.

-Egypt has entered with over 55 countries in double tax treaties (DTTs) in order to avoid double taxation of income and to prevent tax evasion and tax avoidance.
+Egypt has entered into DTTs with over 55 countries in order to avoid double taxation of income and to prevent tax evasion and tax avoidance.

 The Egypt- Saudi Arabia DTT was signed in April 2016 after being ratified by the Saudi Arabian Council of Ministers.
-The provisions of the DTT entered into effect on the 1 January 2018 after being in force starting from the 1 July 2017.
+The provisions of the DTT entered into effect on 1 January 2018 after being enforced starting 1 July 2017.

-It is worth highlighting that Egypt recently signed a new DTT with Cyprus on the 8 October 2018.
-The new DTT has not entered into force yet; and is awaiting the ratification of the parliament of both countries to take effect.
-And once the new DTT enters into force, it will replace the existing Egypt-Cyprus DTT which has been signed back in 1993.
+It is worth highlighting that Egypt signed a new DTT with Cyprus on 8 October 2018.
+The new DTT was enforced on 31 July 2020, and was effective on 1 January 2021, replacing the Egypt-Cyprus DTT which was signed back in 1993.

-In addition, Egypt's new DTT with Bahrain, which was signed in April 2016, took effect from the 1 January 2019.
-This treaty will replace the old DTT that was signed in September 1997.
+In addition, Egypt's new DTT with Bahrain, was signed in April 2016, took effect starting 1 January 2019.
+This new DTT replaced the old one that was signed in September 1997.
+More recently, Egypt has signed a new DTT with the United Arab Emirates (UAE) on the 14th of November 2019, which came into force on 1 January 2022, hence abolishing the old DTT between Egypt and the UAE which is no longer in force.